-Today is Word Record Day so what better day for sharing how UK's Pete Connolly became the fastest guy on a skateboard - 91.17mph (146.73kph) and new world record holder after completing this year's L'Ultime Descente in Canada.
-We also hear from L'Ultime Decente first-timers Aaron Skippings, who reached just over 78mph (126.16kph) and Kami San (listen to our interview), who reached 76mph (123.85kph).
+The UK’s Pete Connolly is now the fastest guy on a skateboard – 91.17mph (146.73kph) and new Guinness World Record holder after completing this year’s L’Ultime Descente in Canada.
+We also hear from L’Ultime Decente first-timers Aaron Skippings, who reached just over 78mph (126.16kph) and Kami San (listen to our interview), who reached 76mph (123.85kph).

 L’Ultime Descente is where the top athletes from around the world attempt to break the world speed record in their gravity sports category; including stand-up longboard, street luge, gravity car, gravity bike and rollerblade.